Garfield Groundwater Contamination Superfund site

 The Garfield Groundwater Contamination site is a Superfund site located in Garfield, New Jersey.
 The site was formally occupied by E.C Electroplating, an electroplating company that used chromic acid solution in their products.
 In 1983, a tank at the E.C Electroplating property malfunctioned and spilled chromic acid into the groundwater underneath the property that subsequently spread to the surrounding area.
 The contamination presented a health risk to Garfield residents in the area due to exposure to hexavalent chromium, a toxic form of chromium.
-The site was designated a Superfund site in 2011.
-Cleanup of the site is ongoing as of 2022.
+The site was designated a Super fund site in 2011.
+Clean-up of the site is ongoing as of 2022.

 Origins

-The Garfield Groundwater Contamination site is located in the city of Garfield within Bergen County, New Jersey.
+The Garfield Groundwater Contamination site is located in the city of Garfield, within Bergen County, New Jersey.
 E.C Electroplating, an electroplating company located in Garfield, contaminated their property and local groundwater after a chromium spill in 1983.

 Town history

 Garfield is located in Bergen County with a population of 32,655 as of the 2020 United States census.
 Originally home to the Lenape people, it was settled by Europeans dating back to 1679.
 Garfield was first developed in 1873, before becoming a borough in 1898, and then a city in 1917.